arxene/misguidedramblings/_posts/2015-08-12-git-source-control.md

 ---
 title: Git Source Control
+excerpt: "Source control (also called version control or revision control) is a must for any modern software developer.
+Just like breathing became essential to the fish that left the sea to become mammals, source control is vital to sustaining modern software projects.
+If I were to find out in a job interview that a shop was not using source control, that would raise a red flag and I would run as fast as I could."
 layout: post
+featured_image: /images/cover.jpg
 ---

 # Learning Git Source Control #

 ## Why use source control ##

 Source control (also called version control or revision control) is a must for any modern software developer.
-If I were to find out in a job interview that a shop was not using source control, that would raise a red flag and I'd be hesitant about joining.
+Just like breathing became essential to the fish that left the sea to become mammals, source control is vital to sustaining modern software projects.
+If I were to find out in a job interview that a shop was not using source control, that would raise a red flag and I would run as fast as I could.

 Here are some of the benefits and uses of source control: